-Fiscal 2022 first-quarter adjusted EBITDA increased by 12.3% (14.9% in constant currency) as a result of:
+Fiscal 2022 first-quarter adjusted EBITDA increased by 10.4% (12.9% in constant currency) as a result of:

-- an increase of 26.9% (33.0% in constant currency) in the American broadband services segment, mainly resulting from the impact of the Ohio broadband systems acquisition and organic revenue growth driven by the cumulative effect of high-speed Internet service additions over the past year and by annual rate increases implemented for certain services, partly offset by higher marketing and advertising expenses, as well as costs in connection with the rebranding of Atlantic Broadband to Breezeline; and - an increase of 0.9% (0.7% in constant currency) in the Canadian broadband services segment, mainly attributable to the impact of the DERYtelecom acquisition, partly offset by higher marketing and advertising expenses.
+- an increase of 26.9% (33.0% in constant currency) in the American broadband services segment, mainly resulting from the impact of the Ohio broadband systems acquisition and organic revenue growth driven by the cumulative effect of high-speed Internet service additions over the past year and by annual rate increases implemented for certain services, partly offset by higher marketing and advertising expenses, as well as costs in connection with the rebranding of Atlantic Broadband to Breezeline; and - an increase of 0.9% (0.7% in constant currency) in the Canadian broadband services segment, mainly attributable to the impact of the DERYtelecom acquisition, partly offset by higher marketing and advertising expenses; partly offset by - lower revenue combined with higher operating expenses in the media activities.

-Excluding the acquisitions of the Ohio broadband systems and DERYtelecom, adjusted EBITDA in constant currency decreased by 2.4% for the first quarter of fiscal 2022.
+Excluding the acquisitions of the Ohio broadband systems and DERYtelecom, adjusted EBITDA in constant currency decreased by 3.9% for the first quarter of fiscal 2022.
 Adjusted EBITDA for the first quarter of fiscal 2022 reflected higher marketing and advertising expenses in both the American and Canadian broadband services segments, compared to unusually low costs during the first half of the previous year in the context of the COVID-19 pandemic restrictions.